 Life history and life writing research uses life story - whether in the form of oral history, personal narrative, autobiography or biography - as a primary source for the study of history and culture.
 Life stories capture the relation between the individual and society, the local and the national, the past and present and the public and private experience.
 Research involves grappling with theories of memory, relationship and self representation, and with debates about literacy and orality.
 Many disciplines contribute to the field, including history, sociology, anthropology, literary philosophy, cultural studies and psychology.
 Life history and life writing researchers present their work in many forms.
 As well as academic publications, we contribute to radio and television documentaries, auto/biographical drama, reminiscence work, digital and video presentations and exhibitions.
 Life history and life writing research is, of necessity, concerned with ethics and power relationships, and with the potential for advocacy and empowerment.

-- Introducing CLHLWR's new administrators Angela Campos and Alexandra Loske
+- Introducing CLHLWR's new administrators and researchers Angela Campos and Alexandra Loske

 - Download our full 2014 programme of events, workshops, lectures, courses etc here.